-Well, that was also a symptom of a bigger issue…I was buying 10L jugs of distilled water (4-6 jugs/month) and packing them in to my house to water my plants.
-I would add special fertilizer for pure water, but buying 40L of water at $10/bottle adds up pretty quickly.
+Well, that was also a symptom of a bigger issue…I was buying ~4 x 10L jugs of distilled water every month.
+I would add special MSU orchid fertilizer for distilled water, but buying 40L of water at $10/bottle added up pretty quickly.
 It was expensive and I tried to cut corners by preserving water.
 As I filled one pot, I would let the excess water drain from one pot to the next.
 I never transferred the same water to all of the pots.
 I literally just used the next pot to catch the excess water from the pot I was currently topping up.
-So it spread rather easily considering I wasn’t dunking the pots in a vat of water that everyone got.
-Still…shame on me, right?
+So the pathogen spread easily.
+But that was my fault – shame on me for cutting corners.

 Why “Always Wet” is bad (the WORST) for Orchids:

-- New Roots Abort: Growers will often experience aborted roots because the material (terracotta – Leca/Seramis) actually starts pulling water from the plant when it gets too dry or minerals start to buildup if you’re not flushing frequently enough.
-That’s a big problem if you live in a dryish climate (under 70%).
+- New roots abort: Growers will often experience aborted roots because the material (terracotta – Leca/Seramis) actually starts pulling water from the plant when it gets too dry or minerals start to buildup if you’re not flushing frequently enough.
+That’s a bigger problem if you live in a dryish climate (under 70%).

-- Too Dry at the Top: Too much air flow (large pebbles) which dries out the roots too quickly, or rather it dries out the top layer of the medium while the bottom layer is still wet (terrible conditions for new roots).
+- Too dry at the top: Too much air flow (large pebbles) which dries out the roots too quickly, or rather it dries out the top layer of the medium while the bottom layer is still wet (terrible conditions for new roots).
 The water-wicking affect of the leca/seramis only works effectively if you’re in a humid climate and the water has a chance to wick all the way to the top.
 Newer semihydro growers have started to mitigate this by adding sphagnum or stones to the top layer – the sphagnum can help, but will start to degrade over time and will make cleaning your LECA a problem for repotting.

 - Too wet and stagnant around the roots: Too little air flow (small/variable sized pebbles), can prevent air flow to the deeper root zone (not the end of the world, but air circulation through fans or something should be used to force air through the medium…or you really risk rotting your orchid roots).
 Same goes for those who don’t actively water regularly—a film can develop on the surface and block airflow into the water which can choke roots.
 This could mean you have “good good good”, then a crash of roots if you’re not diligent about keeping the reservoir turned over often.

 But everyone online says Full Water Culture and Semi Hydro are THE BEST…

-In general an orchid that is growing well and is happy should have firm leaves, good leaf growth (if it’s a phal, more than 3 leaves), numerous flowers (if in bloom) and a good amount of roots.
+In general an orchid that is growing well and is happy should have firm leaves, good leaf growth (if it’s a phal, more than 3 leaves), numerous flowers (if in bloom) and a lot of roots.
 Look for that in the images of the orchids people show you.
-It’s not a pissing contest…it’s a proof contest.
-Prove that the growing method yields success, because you’ll find often time it does not.
+This is never a pissing contest—it’s a proof contest.

 If you’re still planning on growing your orchids “always wet” – Watch this video first